conan-io/docs/integrations/cmake/cmake_generator.rst

 something different, you can just use them individually.

 .. note::

     This approach makes all dependencies visible to all CMake targets and may also increase the build times due to unneeded include and library path components.
     This is particularly relevant if you have multiple targets with different dependencies.
-   In that case, you should consider using the :ref:`gen_cmake_targets`.
+    In that case, you should consider using the :ref:`cmake_targets_approach`.

+.. _cmake_targets_approach:

 Targets approach
 ----------------